 Molecule metadata

 You can view metadata for a given molecule by clicking the Metadata button in the UI.
 For example, this will list data about, in the case of proteins, how it was imaged using crystallography, Cryo-EM etc. You can find more information using the database buttons, e.g. ones labeled PDBe, PubChem, DrugBank, RSCB etc. Which of these are present, and what metadata is available depends on molecule type, and information provided in its source file.
-Generally Metadata is robust for protein files from RCSB PDB, but may be sparse or non-existant for small molecules.
+Generally Metadata is robust for protein files from RCSB PDB, but may be sparse or non-existent for small molecules.

 Small molecule characterization